5 main pathways

 - Significant bank deposit or government bond

 For those seeking Spanish residency, alternative routes include work visas, the Digital Nomad Visa, non-lucrative visas, or entrepreneur visas.
-Citizenship still requires 10 years of legal residency (or 2 years for nationals from Latin America, Portugal, the Philippines, Andorra, or Equatorial Guinea).
+Citizenship still requires 10 years of legal residency (or 2 years for nationals of Ibero-American countries, Andorra, the Philippines, Equatorial Guinea, Portugal, and Sephardic Jews).

 Malta: Citizenship for Exceptional Services by Direct Investment (Program Terminated)